Gudu0/Ultimate-Factory-Simulator-Factory-Maker/README.md

-I made this using a lot of chat-gpt (because I don't know that much with web develepment) It works (for me), and thats enough for me to be happy with it.
+I made this using a lot of chat-gpt (because I don't know that much with web develepment)\n It works (for me), and thats enough for me to be happy with it.\n

 #Design your factory for Ultimate Mining Simulator on roblox here!
 includes: